 Assuming a standard deviation (SD) of 12, 90% power and 5% two-sided statistical significance, 320 participants are required to power all three group comparisons.
-Assuming 15% attrition over 2 years, the total recruitment target is 380 (152 RSA, 152 HA, 76 NS).
+Assuming 15% attrition over 2 years, the total recruitment target is 380 (152 RSA, 152 HA, 76 NS - figures initially form a 2:2:1 ratio).
 Included in this sample are patients who are allocated 1:1 to one of the two surgery arms only (i.e. patients who require general anaesthetic for fracture dislocation reduction).
 The proportion of such participants will be monitored as part of the pilot phase, and the allocation ratio will be adjusted as required to maintain power for all group comparisons.